 5. Switching between standard and discover analysis

-After creating a discover analysis followed by a standard analysis you can switch between standard and discover analysis using the toggle under the visualise menu.
+After creating a over analysis followed by a standard analysis you can switch between standard and discover analysis using the toggle under the visualize menu.

 6. Special bubble chart

-Under the visualise menu you can find the special bubble chart.
+Under the visualize menu you can find the special bubble chart.
 This chart is a visual representation of what differentiates the profile target from the group.